shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L03_ImportSolution.md

 ## Lab objectives
 In this lab, you will perform:

-+ Task 1: Import Fabrikam solutions
++ Exercise 1: Import Fabrikam solutions
-+ Task 2: Import data
++ Exercise 2: Import data
-+ Task 3: Sign up for Power Pages
++ Exercise 3: Sign up for Power Pages

 ## Exercise 1 - Import Fabrikam solutions